 I like to say I’m a nobody from nowhere.
 Yes, I am a chiropractor…or at least I was for 9 years.
 Yes, I nerd out on business and marketing.
 Yes, I like to teach (and talk) more than I like adjusting spines.
 No, I didn’t close my practice to be a chiropractic coach.
 In fact, I fought the idea of being a chiropractic coach because my experiences with practice management and chiropractic coaches were so bad.
 I didn’t want to be THAT guy.

 The chiropractic profession is flooded with gurus.
 You can’t throw a rock without hitting one.
 These people love to pretend they have the secret formula for success.
-They love telling you about their million dollar practice, the 500 people that they signed up from a dinner talk, their triple digit PVA, or how they got an unlimited number of patients from the internet without spending a dime.
+They love telling you about their million-dollar practice, the 500 people that they signed up from a dinner talk, their triple-digit PVA, or how they got an unlimited number of patients from the internet without spending a dime.
 They always make success sound a lot easier than it actually is.
 That’s NOT me.

 My practice experience tells me that success is very doable, but it’s also a lot of hard work.
 It requires a willingness to fail.
 It requires perseverance.
 It requires grit.
 If it were easy, every chiropractor would be successful.
 I don’t know if you’ve noticed, but most aren’t.

 I was 24-years-old when I started my practice.
 I didn’t know how to run a business.
 I didn’t know how to manage money.
 I didn’t know how to market a chiropractic practice.
 I didn’t know how to relate to patients.
 I was a hot mess.
+Something had to change.